Utilization of Resources

 This fertilizer made from fermented sludge and other ingredients contains great amounts of nitrogen and phosphorus which are helpful in growing such produce.

-In addition, some part of wastewater sludge from Kikkoman Biochemifa Company’s Kamogawa Plant is heat-compressed into slag to be used as a base course material and other road maintenance materials.
+In addition, some part of wastewater sludge from the Kamogawa Plant of Kikkoman Biochemifa is heat-compressed into slag to be used as road maintenance materials like base course.

-Research & development to improve the quality of byproducts
+Research & development for quality use of byproducts

-The Kikkoman group places importance on improvements in the quality of byproducts for reuse.
+The Kikkoman Group places importance on improving the quality use of byproducts.
 For that purpose, we conduct R&D activities.

 One example is an R&D study on the use of soy sauce oil as fish feed.
 The Kikkoman Research & Development Division discovered the effectiveness of soy sauce oil consisting of fatty acid ethyl ester (appx.
 59%), containing linoleic acid and oleic acid from soybeans, and free fatty acids (15%) as a substitute for conventional fish feed made of “sardine oil.”
 The R&D Division also found other functions such as antioxidant activity and antibacterial activity against fish disease bacteria.
 This study on the development of the new use of the byproduct was highly evaluated by specialists.
 The Kikkoman R&D Division received the Award for 2003 by the Director of the Industrial Science and Technology Policy and Environment Bureau, Ministry of Economy, Trade and Industry.